mastodon/documentation/Running-Mastodon/Development-guide.md

 - To prefix any commands with `RAILS_ENV=production` since the default environment is "development" anyway
 - Any cronjobs

+Ubuntu dependencies for a development environment (bundler will fail if these are not installed in advance)

+    sudo apt-get install libpq-dev libssl-dev libprotobuf-dev protobuf-compiler ; sudo gem update --no-ri --no-rdoc

 The command to install Ruby project dependencies is the following:

     bundle install --with development